-- 1. Position the attachment on level ground.

-- 2. Support the crusher jaw.

-- 3. Make sure the carrier's transmission is in neutral and the parking brake is engaged.

-- 4. Stop the carrier engine.

-- 5. Clean the cutting blades and the base.

-- 6. Remove hex socket-head screws and lock washers.
+- 1. Position the attachment on level ground. - 2.
+Support the crusher jaw. - 3.
+Make sure the carrier's transmission is in neutral and the parking brake is engaged. - 4.
+Stop the carrier engine. - 5.
+Clean the cutting blades and the base. - 6.
+Open hex socket-head screws.
+Remove screws, nuts and lock washers.

-- 7. Remove cutting blades and shim plates.
+7. Remove cutting blades and shim plates.